ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 DDI defines a variable as “a mapping between some collection of units (the extension of the general concept for which the variable is a characteristic) to a set of values.”
 In the DDI usage, a ‘Unit’ is the entity that a variable is about.

+Related, not clear if its useful [The Software Description Ontology](https://w3id.org/okn/o/sd)

 ## Data Structure types
 Data structures are a way to organize data in order to be processed by software programs.
 The current DDI-CDI model can be used to describe data from different data structures using an approach that involves describing each “cell” in the structure.
 The following structures are covered:
  - Wide Data: Traditional rectangular, record-oriented data sets.
 Each record has an identifier and a set of measures related the same subject (unit, entity, feature of interest).
 Exemplified by common tabular data formats.